thoughtbot/maintaining-open-source-projects/README.md

 prioritize their requests, how and when to answer questions.

-You want to learn the communication patterns that make it possible for large and popular Open Source projects to move forward, while your 5-people team can't come to agreement on things like how to name a variable.
+You want to learn the communication patterns that make it possible for large and popular Open Source projects to move forward, while your 5-person team can't come to agree on things like how to name a variable.

 You want to make sure your bar is high enough for providing a reliable project to your following.